SilasX/DruckerMentalMath/README.md

 #### Tests

-The test suite can be run simply by opening test/qunit.html, which uses the [QUnit]() testing framework.
+The test suite can be run simply by opening `test/qunit.html`, which uses the [QUnit](http://qunitjs.com/) testing framework.

 #### Usage